Airport 2010

-"Airport 2010" is the twenty-second episode of the American television sitcom series Modern Family and the twenty-second episode of the series overall.
+"Airport 2010" is the twenty-second episode of the first season of the American television sitcom series Modern Family and the twenty-second episode of the series overall.
 It premiered on May 5, 2010, on ABC.
 The episode was written by Bill Wrubel & Dan O'Shannon and directed by Jason Winer.

 In the episode, Gloria invites the whole family on a getaway to Hawaii for Jay's birthday much to Jay's chagrin.
-While waiting for their flight, Mitchell realizes that he does not have his wallet - that includes his ID - with him and he has to go back and get it.
-Phil offers to drive him back home, something that upsets Claire because Phil leaves her alone while he knows how much nervous she is when they are about to fly.
+While waiting for their flight, Mitchell realizes that he does not have his wallet and ID.
+Phil offers to drive him back home, something that upsets Claire, who has a fear of flying.
 Manny is kept for questioning after his name matches a name on a no-fly list and Haley flirts with a boy while Dylan is trapped inside the Dunphy's house.

-The episode references Lost which guest starred Julie Bowen.
-"Airport 2010" has received positive reviews from critics with a lot praising of Ed O'Neill's performance as Jay.
+The episode references Lost which Julie Bowen guest starred in.
+"Airport 2010" received positive reviews from critics, with specific praise for Ed O'Neill's performance as Jay.
 Despite the positive reviews the episode dropped three-tenths from last week's episode, "Travels with Scout", and was viewed by 9.48 million viewers according to the Nielsen Media Research.